Rianto-RNT/rnt-react-development/README.md

   - Asynchronous Test #2
     - Write code that can pass script two js
   - Mock and Spies
-    - fuction number three mockFetch in script two test
+    - Fuction number three mockFetch in script two test
+  - Introduction to Enzyme
+    - Setup enzyme in robofriends app

 ## TODO to fix